sfwem/SFWEM-Docs/docs/Station_Builds/PAN_1.0.md

 ### AirGATEWAY Set-up

-<I> These instructions were written using AirGateway Pro Firmware 1.1.12</I>
+<I> These instructions were written using AirGateway Pro Firmware 1.1.10.
+Firmware 1.1.11 and newer are not compatible with this configuration, please downgrade your firmware.</I>
 1. Follow instructions included with AirGATEWAY, to connect to it's web interface.
-(192.168.1.1 Username: ubnt PW: ubnt) If this is your first time logging into this device, you will need to select a country, select a language, plus check the box to agree to their license agreement, finally press login.<BR>
+(192.168.1.1 Username: ubnt PW: ubnt) If this is your first time logging into this device, you will need to select a country, select a language, plus check the box to agree to their license agreement, finally press login. <I>Be advised, you may need to configure your computer to "static IP" mode and assign it an ip address in range with the AirGATEWAY such as 192.168.1.100.</I><BR>
 ![screenshot](AirGateway_001.png)<BR>
 2. Key Step: Disable the "airCRM Business Operations Platform Provisioning Mode"<BR>
     A: Click on the System Tab.<BR>